Monolith Tales

 “Help!”

-In this moment, the prosperous colony of Sceptor was anything but
+In that moment, the prosperous colony of Sceptor was anything but.

 CHAPTER 2 - COMING SOON